 Method 1: book a guided tour.
 This has the advantage at the Vatican of allowing you to skip the line into St Peter’s Basilica too.
 More about that here.

-Method 2: buy tickets online.
+Method 3: buy tickets directly online.
 Despite the slightly bizarre web address, this is the official website for tickets: Vatican tickets (ticket only valid for date and time booked).

-Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths (where there may be yet another short line).
-See map below for the location of the Vatican entrance.
+Having this voucher will allow you to walk past the long, long line and enter via the right-hand side of the entrance (see map below) – where there may still be a line, but a much shorter one – after which you will need to verify your printout at the ticket booths (where there may be yet another – but relatively short – line).

 Be warned though, at certain times of the year, e.g. around Easter, even the lines for people with tickets are long.